Michael Kriesel photo

 A toy coffin.
 Can I get an Amen?

-Published in Free Verse and North American Review, finalist in 2007 Hearst Competition
+Published in Free Verse and North American Review; finalist in 2007 Hearst Competition